 "Deferred pensions" are also known as "preserved pensions".

-The theory seems to be that, unlike their counterparts in the armed forces, pre-1975 "early leavers" from the civil service were retrospectively allowed to qualify for preserved pensions, which were introduced after they had already left the service.
+The theory seems to be that, unlike their counterparts in the armed forces, pre-1975 "early leavers" from the civil service were retrospectively allowed to qualify for preserved pensions, which came in after they had already left the service.
 Alternatively, if those ex civil servants didn't qualify for preserved pensions either, it wasn't so much of an injustice to them, because civil service pay (supposedly) didn't take any account of the employer's pension expenditure.

 For more credible reasons for paying the missing armed forces pensions, see a 2015 article by Katy Clark MP: